hutchybop/FPLGaffer/readme.md

 ## ⚽ Transfer Mode

 ✅ **Rate All FPL Players**
 - Computes a normalized performance rating (0–100) for every player in the FPL database.
+- Uses RobustScaler from Scikit-Learn to do this.

 ✅ **Display Current Team**
 - Fetches your FPL team and prints it in an easy-to-read table view.